Skip to content

 The Box component

-The Box component has been updated to support tokenised values for background, color and borderColor.
+The Box component has been updated to support tokenised values for background, foreground and borderColor.
 Padding, margin and border radius values also now pull directly from tokens.

 jsx